 She has also participated in many OPEN MIC’s over the years, singing mostly country ditties, but her taste for oldies, and sad melodies, has made her a great songwriter indeed.
 Her influences in songwriting style include Brandi Carlile, Lori McKenna, Hayes Carll, Johnny Cash, and Loretta Lynn.

 We had her as a special guest on the rooftop of the Capitol Theatre, for the SONGC!RCLE SERIES events in the summer of 2015.
-She had been living in Haiti at the time, and had to return home suddenly when her Uncle Dave passed.
+She had been living in Haiti at the time, but had to return home suddenly when her Uncle Dave passed.
 We got to have her perform at one of our events at that time.
-Here’s a bit of footage from that summer day on the rooftop.
+Here’s a bit of footage from that summer day on the rooftop.;

 Please help us to help her.
 This is definitely something our group of writers supports.
 You can get to know her a bit better through song here.
-She writes from a personal point of view, and she as had more life experience than most.
+She writes from a personal point of view, and she has had more life experience than most.
 Her songs are an emotional journey on the road of melody.